3191110276/intersight-grafana/README.md

 grr apply ./path/to/files
 ```
 > [!CAUTION]
 > The dashboards are still early in development.
-Please check back again from time to time and apply new versions to receive all fixes for the dashboards.
+Please apply new versions periodically to fix issues as they are being discovered.

 ## Exporting